Aesthetic form is an emergent phenomenon:

-- Brian Eno, Before and After Science
+- Eno, Before and After Science

-As a composer of sample-based music, I aim to uncover fundamental morphological qualities of specific sounds that are recombinatorily compatible with ostensibly disparate sonic phenomena.
-To put it another way: I make sample-based music as a way of illuminating habitually unseen connections obtaining between pre-given sounds I sample and the world of sound at large.
-Husserl attributes such "habitual unseenness" (as it might be termed) to our "natural attitude," by which he means the unreflective manner in which we navigate day-to-day reality.
-Conceived of along these lines, each sample I adapt as the basis for a new composition may be said first to "naturally exist" in its original context as part of a matrix of structural and eidetic relationships.
+As a composer, I aim to reveal, through their fundamental qualities, how certain sounds might be recombinatorily compatible with ostensibly disparate sonic phenomena.
+Put another way: I make music in order to illuminate the habitually unheard connections obtaining between the pre-given sounds I adapt as the bases of new works and the world of sound at large.
+Husserl would attribute this "habitual unheardness" (as it might be termed) to what he terms our "natural attitude," by which he means the unreflective manner in which we navigate day-to-day reality.
+Conceived along these lines, each sound I adapt as the basis for a new work might be said to "naturally exist" in its original context as part of a matrix of structural and semantic relationships.

-One more consequence of Bergson’s distinction between "clock time" and "durational time" is that the existence of any such thing as repetition distinct from variation is precluded.
-Otherwise put, repetition as enacted in durational time - as is done paradigmatically in music - ought not to be conceived of as the reproduction of imperfect copies of an ideal essence.
-Rather, the accretion of experience via aesthesis by the perceiving subject necessarily transforms the phenomenon repeated.
+Another consequence of Bergson’s distinction between "clock" time and "durational” time is that the existence of any such thing as repetition held distinct from variation is precluded.
+Otherwise put, repetition as enacted in durational time (as is done paradigmatically in music) ought not to be conceived of as the reproduction of so many copies of some ideal essence.
+Rather, the accretion of experience by the perceiving subject transforms the phenomenon repeated.

-Aesthetic unity (in our case, perception of the compositional idea) thus occurs as a synthesis of consciousness emerging in durational time - that is, as a moment of cumulative insight by virtue of which the essence of a totality comes into apprehensibility while its individual components simultaneously appear in their morphological uniqueness.
-As it happens, Medieval European thinkers experienced and conceived of this mode of aesthesis as anagoge.
-For them, the locus classicus of music as a conduit for the anagogic apprehension of metaphysical truth was Plato’s Pythagorean vision of the universe, wherein sounding harmony metaphorizes the primacy of cosmos - a Greek term translatable as both "order" and "ornament" - imbuing all creation.
-For Plato as for every Pythagorean, such order may be expressed most fundamentally in terms of numbers.
-Indeed, a central tenet of Pythagoreanism is that the ratios governing, say, the division of a monochord into consonant intervals also govern the disposition of the physical universe.
+Aesthetic unity - in our case (not uniquely) the perception of the compositional idea - thus occurs as a synthesis of consciousness emerging in durational time - that is, as a moment of cumulative insight by virtue of which the essence of the totality comes into perceptibility while its individual components simultaneously stand out in stark morphological haecceity.
+As it happens, Medieval European thinkers conceived of and experienced this mode of aesthesis as anagoge.
+For them, the locus classicus of music as conduit for the anagogic apprehension of metaphysical truth was Plato’s Pythagorean vision of the universe, wherein sounding harmony metaphorizes the primacy of cosmos - a Greek term translatable as both "order" and "ornament" - that imbues all creation.
+For Plato as for every Pythagorean, such cosmos may be expressed most potently in numerical terms.
+Indeed, a central tenet of Pythagoreanism is that the ratios governing, for example, the division of a monochord into consonant intervals, also govern the disposition of the physical universe.
 Such logic forms the basis of the fabled doctrine of the music of the spheres, which holds the proportional motions of celestial bodies to produce real, actual harmonies - the sounds, to a Pythagorean, of cosmos cosmetos, or "order adorned."